 We have defined correctness properties for orphan elimination algorithms, and have presented precise descriptions and proofs for two algorithms from [7] and [11].
 Our proofs are quite simple, and show that the systems exhibit a substantial degree of modularity: the orphan elimination algorithms can be used in combination with any concurrency control protocol that ensures correctness for non-orphans.
-The simplicity of our proofs is a direct result of this modularity, and is in sharp contrast to earlier work [4], in which the orphan elimination algorithm and the concurrency control protocol were not cleanly separated.
+The simplicity of our proofs is a direct result of this modularity, and is in sharp contrast to earlier work [4], in which the orphan elimination algorithm and the concurrency control protocol were not cleanly separated studying orphans that result from crashes.

-In this paper we have analyzed only orphans that result from aborts of transactions.
-We are currently studying orphans that result from crashes.
 The algorithms for detecting and eliminating such orphans described in [7, 11] are quite interesting, but also more complicated than the algorithms for handling aborts.
 We would like to find a similar separation of concerns for the crash-orphan algorithms, showing, for example, that the crash-orphan algorithms are independent of the concurrency control protocol and the abort-orphan algorithm used in the system.
-Whether this will be possible is still unknown.
+Whether this will be possible is still open.